 Similar to voting, Dispute / Resolution features of a state channel require an external party to validate submitted data against a set of rules.
 State channel rules can live within a contract that is used by state channel participants.

 Upon each state channel chain update (snapshot or close), the state & transaction rollup gets added to the chain.
 Cron could be used to periodically confirm state channel updates, run rules to test for disputes and run resolution logic.

-The use cases seem endless for cron, when there is some functionality that needs execution beyond the context of a single transactions maximum execution threshold (which is limited econmically by gas).
-We would love to see what you can come up with that utilizes Near Cron!
+The use cases seem endless for CronCat tasks, when there is some functionality that needs execution beyond the context of a single transactions maximum execution threshold (which is limited economically by gas).
+We would love to see what you can come up with that utilizes CronCat!